microcks/api-lifecycle/shift-left-demo/spring-boot-order-service/README.md

 ## Unit Test phase

-In addition of being launched in interactive mode, Microcks can also be launched automatically within your unit tests using [Testcontainers](https://testcontainers.com/).
+In addition, Microcks can also be launched automatically within your unit tests using [Testcontainers](https://testcontainers.com/).
 Microcks provides a [`microcks-testcontainers-java`](https://github.com/microcks/microcks-testcontainers-java) module you can integrate in JUnit 4 or JUnit 5 tests.
 Check the `pom.xml` of this project to see how to declare dependencies.

+For a quick run, just launch `./mvnw test` command in a terminal to see the Microcks Testcontainer in action.

 Below, we're using this module to test our `PastryAPIClient` to ensure all network and protocol serialization stuff are working as expected.